Skip to main content

 If you are already in your exam room, please alert an invigilator as soon as possible.

-Would an electronic ID card be accepted for exams?
+Are electronic ID cards accepted for exams?

 We will accept electronic ID cards if you have enough time to show this to the invigilator and then turn your electronic devices off and store it in the plastic box under your desk ready for the exam.